MadhavPillai07/Food-Ordering-Application/statement.md

 ## High-Level Features:

- **1. Menu Display Module**
+ 1. **Menu Display Module**

-    Shows all food items with their prices
+   - Shows all food items with their prices.

-    Users can click and select from a list
+   - Users can click and select from a list.

- **2. Cart Management Module**
+ 2. **Cart Management Module**

-    Add selected menu items to the cart
+    -Add selected menu items to the cart.

-    Auto-updates quantity if the same item is added again
+    -Auto-updates quantity if the same item is added again.

-    Displays cart with item count and price
+    -Displays cart with item count and price.

-    Calculates total bill dynamically
+    -Calculates total bill dynamically.

- **3. Order Processing Module**
+ 3. **Order Processing Module**

-    Order confirmation using message boxes
+    -Order confirmation using message boxes.

-    Clears the cart after successful order
+    -Clears the cart after successful order.

-    Handles empty cart scenarios
+    -Handles empty cart scenarios.

- **4. GUI Interaction Flow**
+ 4. **GUI Interaction Flow**

-    Tkinter Listbox for menu
+    -Tkinter Listbox for menu.

-    Text widget for cart visualisation
+    -Text widget for cart visualisation.

-    Buttons for action handling
+    -Buttons for action handling.

-    Pop-up dialogue boxes for interactions
+    -Pop-up dialogue boxes for interactions.